datacraft-dsc/DEPs/7/README.md

 ## Requirements

 - The storage API must provide a simple interface to asset content via standard web protocols (HTTP / HTTPS)
-- The storage API must support any type of asset content
+- The storage API must support any type of asset content (assuming it can be expressed as an ordered sequence of byte values)
-- The storage API must allow content to be addressed by asset ID
+- The storage API must allow content to be addressed by the Asset's DID
 - The storage API must integrate with relevant authentication and authorisation mechanisms
-- The storage API should be easy to use and consistent with existing internet tools and standards as far as possible
+- The storage API should be easy to use and consistent with existing Internet tools and standards as far as possible

+## API Specification

-## Endpoints
+### Endpoints

 | Name             | Method | URI                          |
 |------------------|--------|------------------------------|